GinOwO/LuX/README.md

 5. Use the `set PATH=<path_to_qt>;%PATH%` to use the Qt DLLs, ex:`set PATH=D:\Qt\Tools\mingw1120_64\bin;%PATH%`
 6. Now run the `windeployqt6 "<path_to_exe>"` command to copy necessary DLLs to the exe folder, ex: `windeployqt6 "D:\Lux\Lux.exe"`

+### Linux
+1. Open Qt Creator and load the project.
+2. Switch to release and then build the project.
+3. Copy the release build from the build folder to your desired folder.
+4. Open a terminal in the folder and copy the necessary files with CQtDeployer using `cqtdeployer -bin Lux -qmake /path/to/Qt/6.5.*/gcc_64/bin/qmake`

 ## Usage

-1. Launch Lux.exe
+1. Launch Lux
 2. Choose LOAD to load a saved maze or enter a height and width and press START
-3. Left click on the grids to toggle walls
+3. Left click on the grids to toggle walls.
 4. Right click to open the context menu to get options to toggle starting position and ending position.
 There can only be a single start but multiple finish points can exist.
-It will find the nearest finish point.
-5. Go to Menu and click Start to solve the maze.
+5. Go to solve and select the algorithm to solve it.

 #### Note:
 - Menu->Save to save the current maze layout in a file.
 A layout can be created manually using a text editor.